Background pattern

 Package Leaflet: Information for the User

-Follow exactly the administration instructions for the medicine contained in this package leaflet or those given by your doctor, pharmacist or other healthcare professional.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor, pharmacist, or other healthcare professional.

 • Keep this package leaflet, as you may need to read it again.